markqvist/Reticulum/docs/source/whatis.rst

 or manage them, while ensuring individuals and communities full sovereignty over their own network segments.

-Reticulum is a complete networking stack, and does not need IP or higher layers, although it is easy to utilise IP (with TCP or UDP) as the underlying carrier for Reticulum.
+Reticulum is a **complete networking stack**, and does not need IP or higher layers, although it is easy to utilise IP (with TCP or UDP) as the underlying carrier for Reticulum.
 It is therefore trivial to tunnel Reticulum over the Internet or private IP networks.
 Reticulum is built directly on cryptographic principles, allowing resilience and stable functionality in open and trustless networks.

 No kernel modules or drivers are required.
-Reticulum runs completely in userland, and can run on practically any system that runs Python 3.
+Reticulum can run completely in userland, and will run on practically any system that runs Python 3.
 Reticulum runs well even on small single-board computers like the Pi Zero.